Troopers release suspect vehicle information following Port Neches man's hit-and-run death - Port Arthur News

 Troopers release suspect vehicle information following Port Neches man’s hit-and-run death

-Police have released a possible description of a suspect vehicle involved in a hit-and-run fatality of a Port Neches man
+Police have released a possible description of a suspect vehicle involved in a hit-and-run fatality of a Port Neches man.

 Sgt.
 Stephanie Davis said the vehicle involved in Tuesday night’s auto-pedestrian fatal collision on Interstate 10 is believed to be a 2007-2014 Champagne-colored Chevrolet Tahoe/Suburban.